List of Harvey Birdman, Attorney at Law and Birdgirl characters: Evie / The Big Ten

-Evie "The Big Ten" (voiced by Sonia Denis) is he daughter of one of Sebben & Sebben Worldwide's workers who is friends with the building as she can understand it.
+Evie "The Big Ten" (voiced by Sonia Denis) is the daughter of one of Sebben & Sebben Worldwide's workers who is friends with the building as she can understand it.

 Gillian

 Gillian (voiced by Kether Donohue) is Judy's secretary at Sebben & Sebben Worldwide.

 Dog with Bucket Hat

 Dog with Bucket Hat (voiced by John Doman) is an anthropomorphic Basset Hound that wears a bucket hat who is the head of security at Sebben & Sebben Worldwide.

 Meredith the Mind Taker

 Meredith the Mind Taker (voiced by Negin Farsad) is the general manager of Sebben & Sebben Worldwide who is the best friend of Judy with mind-taking abilities.

 Paul "The Feels"

 Paul "The Feels" (voiced by Tony Hale) is Sebben & Sebben Worldwide's residential masseur.

 Charlie "Strongarm"

 Charlie "Strongarm" (voiced by River L. Ramirez) is Sebben & Sebben Worldwide's head of public relations.

 Recurring characters

 Hiram Mightor

 Judge Hiram Mightor (voiced by Gary Cole) was a Hanna-Barbera superhero of the 1960s known as Mighty Mightor, one who lived in prehistoric times and got his powers from a magic club.
 He dresses in traditional judge's robes and wig.
 He is the subject of several recurring themes such as his mispronunciation of Harvey's last name (such as Mr. Bumnuts) and coughing up objects relevant to the trials he presides over.
 Whenever a double entendre is made about male genitalia, there is a cutaway to Mightor swinging a long, thin object around and saying "Deedle deedle dee."
 First appearance: "Bannon Custody Battle."